Oenothera glazioviana

 Oenothera glazioviana is a species of flowering plant in the evening primrose family known by the common names large-flowered evening-primrose and redsepal evening primrose.
-Oenothera lamarckiana was formerly believed to be a different species, but is now regarded as a synonym of Oe. glazioviana.

-The plant can be found in scattered locations worldwide, mostly as an introduced species.
-It originated in Brazil.
+Oenothera lamarckiana was formerly believed to be a distinct species, but is now regarded as a synonym of Oe. glazioviana.
+Oenothera glazioviana can be found in scattered locations worldwide as an introduced species and in some locations behaves as an invasive species.
 It has long been cultivated as an ornamental plant.
-In some locations it has become an invasive species.

 Description

 Oenothera glazioviana is generally a biennial herb producing an erect stem approaching 1.5 m in maximum height.
 It is roughly hairy in texture, the hairs with reddish blistering or glandular bases.
 The crinkly leaves are up to 15 centimeters long.

 The inflorescence is a showy spike of many large flowers.
 When in bud the long red sepals are visible.
 When in bloom each flower has four bright yellow petals up to 5 centimeters long which fade orange to red with age.
 The fruit is a lance-shaped capsule 2 or 3 centimeters long.